blenherr/pi-hosted-mealie/docs/passbolt.md

 You may have to install Passbolt browser add-on.

 ## After admin user activation
-Configure Email server by clicking on administration
+Configure the email server by clicking on administration